conorH22/conorH22.github.io/Portfolio.md

 [![Link](https://img.youtube.com/vi/Djm9nXD8jtU/0.jpg)](https://youtu.be/Djm9nXD8jtU)

-## The Lost sheep - 3D cross platform adventure game
+## The Lost sheep -

- Cross platform game in unity(c#) which uses Fungus.
+ 3D Cross platform adventure game in unity(c#) which uses Fungus.
 The theme for Clonmel junction festival which is sheep.The object of the game  is to find and collect five missing sheep within the time limit of five mins.